UnrealMultiple/TShockPlugin/DTEntryBlock/README.en.md

-# DTENTRYBLOCK prevents entering the dungeon or temple
+# DTEntryBlock prevents access to dungeons or temples.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Liver Emperor Xi En
+- Author: Gan Di Xi En
 - Source: None
-- Prevent players from entering the dungeon/temple before defeating the Skeleton King/Century Flower
+- Prevent players from entering the dungeon/temple before defeating the Skull King/Flower of the Century.

 ## Update log